Lake Elmenteita: History

-Soysambu ranch is still occupied by Lord Delamere's descendants, including the controversial Thomas Cholmondeley who has been instrumental in setting up the Soysambu conservancy.
-The conservancy covers 2/3 of the shoreline and is home to over 12000 wild animals.

-Lake Elmenteita has been a Ramsar site since 2005.
+The Soysambu ranch, which is still owned by the Delamere family, covers two-thirds of the shoreline and is home to over 12,000 wild animals.
+The lake itself has been a Ramsar site since 2005.

 Ecology

 Over 400 bird species have been recorded in the Lake Nakuru/Lake Elmenteita basin.
 Elmenteita attracts visiting flamingoes, both the greater and lesser varieties, which feed on the lake's crustacean and insect larvae and on its suspended blue-green algae, respectively.
 Lake Magadi tilapia were introduced to the lake from Lake Magadi in 1962 and since that time the flamingo population has dwindled considerably.
 The tilapia attract many fish-eating birds that also feed upon the flamingo eggs and chicks.
 Over a million birds that formerly bred at Elmenteita are now said to have sought refuge at Lake Natron in Tanzania.

 The lake's shores are grazed by zebra, gazelle, eland and families of warthog.

 The lake is normally very shallow (less than 1 m deep) and bordered by trona-encrusted mudflats during the dry seasons.
 During the late Pleistocene and early Holocene, Lake Elmenteita was at times united with an expanded Lake Nakuru, forming a much larger dilute lake.
 Remnants of the former joined lake are preserved as sediments at various locations around the lake basins, including former shorelines.

 Recently the lake level and number of flamingoes has receded as increased human activity has dried up catchment areas.